Family, Home and Consumer Programs

 Watch for Children

 Each month, the Colorado Department of Agriculture features a different commodity to highlight the variety and quality of products grown, raised or processed in the state.
-This month the recipe features apples in the Colorado Apple Pancakes recipe.
+This month the recipe features cabbage in the Dutch Oven Sauerkraut recipe.

 Chef Jason K. Morse, C.E.C., Executive Chef, Douglas County School District and 5280 Culinary, LLC